Finance (FIN)

 (Slashed with FIN 56064) Management of the finance function of an international company, including foreign exchange exposure management, foreign investment, short term and long term capital management and international accounting and taxation.

-Prerequisite: FIN 36053 with a minimum C grade; and minimum 2.500 overall GPA; and Finance major or minor or International Business minor.
+Prerequisite: Minimum C grade in FIN 36053; and minimum 2.000 overall GPA; and Finance major or minor or International Business minor.

 Schedule Type: Lecture